flight505/dme_exploration/src/desc_markdown.md

 The dataset must contain the following column names: Patient_id, Sample_time, Result.
 Methotrexate concentration must be provided as 'Level_MTX'</small>

 <small> 'Start treatment threshold' - defines the concentration that indicates a new treatment.</small>

+<small> 'Start treatment threshold' - defines the concentration that indicates a new treatment.</small>